brooklynrail/brooklynrail-platform/content/events/2023/12/pioneers-go-east-collective-presents-out-front-fest-at-the-lgbt-community-center-and-abrons-arts-center.md

 **T﻿icketing**\
 – Reservations for events at The LGBT Community Center: <https://www.eventbrite.com/o/pioneers-go-east-collective-32986072425>\
 – Reservations for events at Abrons Arts Center: <https://web.ovationtix.com/trs/dept/2214>

+All festival events are free with a suggested donation of $25.
+Reservations are required.

 _﻿\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_